cbonello/flutter_app_intents/README.md

 This plugin only works on iOS 16.0+.
 Make sure you're testing on a compatible device or simulator.

-### Intents not appearing in Siri
+### Intents not appearing in Siri/Shortcuts

+**Most Common Issue**: Missing static App Intents in main app target

+1. **Verify static intents are declared** in your `AppDelegate.swift` (see iOS Configuration above)
+2. **Ensure AppShortcutsProvider exists** in your main app target
+3. **Check intent identifiers match** between static Swift intents and Flutter handlers
+4. **Restart the app completely** after adding static intents
-1. Ensure intents are registered successfully
+5. Ensure intents are registered successfully on Flutter side
-2. Check that `isEligibleForPrediction` is `true`
+6. Check that `isEligibleForPrediction` is `true`
-3. Try donating the intent after manual execution
+7. Try donating the intent after manual execution
-4. Restart the Shortcuts app
+8. Restart the Shortcuts app

+**Architecture Note**: iOS App Intents framework requires static intent declarations at compile time for Siri/Shortcuts discovery.
+Dynamic registration from Flutter plugins alone is not sufficient.

 ### Voice commands not recognized